NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 The application delegate, if its a separate class, should be named AppDelegate and not Project_AppDelegate or anything else.

+## Submodules, Third-Party Code

+When using Third-Party Code available at Github it is recommended to fork the repository to the NOUSguide Github account to have a better control over the code.
+If the code isn't available on Github it is recommended to create a repository with the NOUSguide account.
+Third-Party Code shall not be copied from project to project but should be integrated as git submodules or fake git submodules.

 ## Other Sources to look at

 * Apple HIG: http://developer.apple.com/library/ios/#documentation/UserExperience/Conceptual/MobileHIG/Introduction/Introduction.html